The Garden Grazer

 This easy Fresh Garden Salsa recipe only takes 10 minutes!
 Super refreshing and great with tortilla chips or spooned on your favorite Mexican-inspired dishes.
 (Vegan, gluten-free, oil-free.)

-This fresh Garden Salsa comes together in just 10 minutes!
+This vibrant Garden Salsa comes together in just 10 minutes!

-Serve it as a snack, appetizer, or flavorful topper on Mexican-inspired dishes!
+It's especially great in summertime when garden veggies are in peak season.
+Serve it up as a snack, appetizer, or flavorful topper on your Mexican-inspired dishes!

-For this recipe you will pulse together in a food processor or blender:
+For this homemade salsa, you'll blend together in a food processor or blender:

-• Green bell pepper: Both the fresh bell pepper and jalapeno add a lot of great flavor to this dish.
+• Green bell pepper: The fresh bell pepper and jalapeño adds lot of tasty flavor to this dish!

-• Jalapeno pepper: Use more or less jalapeno depending on how much spice you prefer.
-In my experience, jalapenos can range in their spiciness, so use cautiously if you don't want it overly spicy.
+• Jalapeño pepper: Use more or less jalapeño depending on how much spice you prefer.
+I find jalapeños range in their spiciness, so use cautiously if you don't want it overly spicy.
 I remove the seeds and ribs before using.

 • Fresh cilantro

-• Fresh lime juice: You will need about one lime for this recipe.
-For extra lime flavor you can also include a bit of lime zest as well.
+• Fresh lime juice: You'll need two tablespoons, which is about one lime.
+You can also include a bit of lime zest as well.

 • Salt: I use fine grain salt for this recipe.
 Use as much or as little as desired.
-If you find the flavors in the salsa don't quite "pop", then simply add a pinch more salt.
+If you find the flavors in the salsa don't quite pop, then add a pinch more salt.

-Chopped ingredients for garden salsa in a food processor before blending together
+Overhead view of preparing fresh garden salsa ingredients in a food processor before blending

 Customizing